Hello. I am a mental health advocate and like many others, over the years I have experienced various life events that

-My mum’s mental health has rapidly declined over many years, and now we are waiting for her to be tested for dementia, along with other mental health issues.
-As a result of my mum’s situation, it has also impacted me over many years.
-I have gone through bouts of depression, I struggle with anxiety at times and through my own life I have had some traumatic experiences which I may share in later blogs… if I feel brave enough to reopen the locks I have placed on those memories.
+My mum’s mental health over the last few years has very noticeably declined and now we are waiting for her to be tested for dementia, along with other mental health issues.
+As a result of my mum’s situation, it has also impacted my siblings and I over many years.
+I have gone through bouts of depression, I struggle with anxiety attacks and through my own life I have had some traumatic experiences which has impacted my mental health with big repercussions of which I may share in later blogs… if I feel brave enough to reopen the locks I have placed on those memories.

 Why am I sharing my story?
 I want my story to be told because I want to help break the stigma of mental health.
 I also hope that by sharing my experiences it will help to empower others to share theirs, and realise they are not alone.
 Over the years I have had made many amazing connections with people from all over the world because of our life experiences.
+We share a bond of recognition, that we are all vulnerable, some more than others.
 I also want to highlight some of the cultural ideologies which stops some people from opening up, for me and my Chinese heritage we are brought up to be strong, and not talk about our fears and vulnerabilities because this would make us ‘lose face’.

 I am at times raw and vulnerable, but I know I am also strong and I have overcome many adversities, like you have.
 We don’t have to be ashamed, we should be proud we have overcome many challenges.